 Search on for small plane missing in eastern Minnesota

 CARLTON, Minn.
-(AP) — Authorities are searching for a small plane that's missing in eastern Minnesota.
+(AP) — Authorities are searching for a small plane that went missing in eastern Minnesota.

 The Carlton County Sheriff's Office says the Mooney M20J single-engine plane filed a flight plan with the Federal Aviation Administration for a Wednesday trip from the Moose Lake Carlton County Airport to the Crystal Airport in the Twin Cities.
 The plane was scheduled to land in Crystal at 5:15 but never arrived.